lborg019/alain.xyz/packages/portfolio/blog/the-making-of-alain-xyz/index.md

 ### Prior Art - Blogs

- * [StackEdit](https://github.com/benweet/stackedit) are really on top of their game when it comes to writing markdown posts, supporting Footnotes, Syntax Highlighting, Mathjax, UML diagrams, etc.
+- [StackEdit](https://github.com/benweet/stackedit) are really on top of their game when it comes to writing markdown posts, supporting Footnotes, Syntax Highlighting, Mathjax, UML diagrams, etc.

- * [Ghost](https://github.com/TryGhost/Ghost) - A blogging tool used by Graze, Nasa, Bitcoin, Envato to name a few.
+- [Ghost](https://github.com/TryGhost/Ghost) - A blogging tool used by Graze, Nasa, Bitcoin, Envato to name a few.
 They have built in collaboration support too!

- * [Wordpress Calypso](https://github.com/Automattic/wp-calypso) just came out, Wordpress coming to 2016 with node, express, react and flux!
+- [Wordpress Calypso](https://github.com/Automattic/wp-calypso) just came out, Wordpress coming to 2016 with node, express, react and flux!

- * [CodeSchool](https://www.codeschool.com/courses/shaping-up-with-angular-js) offers amazing high quality courses with built in exam questions, similar to [TreeHouse](https://teamtreehouse.com/), [Udemy](http://udemy.com/), [Edx](https://www.edx.org/).
+- [CodeSchool](https://www.codeschool.com/courses/shaping-up-with-angular-js) offers amazing high quality courses with built in exam questions, similar to [TreeHouse](https://teamtreehouse.com/), [Udemy](http://udemy.com/), [Edx](https://www.edx.org/).

- * [Pluralsight](https://www.pluralsight.com) has an amazing course system that very polished, and they're the parent company of tons of online schools, from CodeSchool to Digital tutors.
+- [Pluralsight](https://www.pluralsight.com) has an amazing course system that very polished, and they're the parent company of tons of online schools, from CodeSchool to Digital tutors.

- * [The Graphics Codex](http://graphicscodex.com/) offers an amazing ebook experience that features:
+- [The Graphics Codex](http://graphicscodex.com/) offers an amazing ebook experience that features:
- 	* A symbol table at the end of every chapter
+  - A symbol table at the end of every chapter
-	* Brevity and plenty of illustrations (this is a graphics book lol)
+  - Brevity and plenty of illustrations (this is a graphics book lol)
-	* An amazing apendix similar to [Angular.io](https://angular.io/docs/ts/latest/quickstart.html#!#appendices).
+  - An amazing appendix similar to [Angular.io](https://angular.io/docs/ts/latest/quickstart.html#!#appendices).

 > The goal of this blog is to be a place where you can learn by any means, articles (tutorials), podcasts, presentations, books, courses, **or whatever medium makes it easier for you the reader to learn**.